 In June of 1980, eleven-year-old Doris Oehring went missing.
 Her brother had seen her only days before, talking to a stranger in a bluish car.
 It looked like the stranger was wearing blue clothing, perhaps an Air Force uniform.
 Doris’s brother helped authorities develop a composite sketch.

-Thomas Richard Bunday (Investigation Discovery)
+Thomas Richard Bunday (courtesy Anchorage Daily News)

 The first few months of 1981 were particularly deadly.
 On January 31, Marlene Peters went missing.
 Five weeks later, Wendy Wilson dropped from sight.
 Now, at last, police suspected there might be a serial killer in their midst.
 Then, in May of that year, nineteen-year-old Lori King disappeared; she was last seen walking in Fairbanks, possibly hitchhiking.